yarohtar/cam-maths-notes-obsidian/README.md

 You should be got to go now.

 # How to update from remote
-If I make changes/updates to the Vault, you will be able to pull them by hitting CTRL+$P$
+If I make changes/updates to the Vault, you will be able to pull them by hitting CTRL+P and searching for "Git: Pull".
+This should do everything it needs to.

+If you made changes to the